Alastair Davidson

 Alastair R Davidson is a male former rower who competed for England.

-Rowing career
+Biography

-He represented England and won a silver medal in the eights and a bronze medal in the coxed fours at the 1954 British Empire and Commonwealth Games in Vancouver, Canada.
-He was a member of the Thames Rowing Club.
+He represented the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where he won the silver medal in the eights event and a bronze medal in the coxed fours, both as part of the Thames Rowing Club.

-Personal life

 His grandson Freddie Davidson was on the winning Cambridge crew in the 2018 boat race.